 - Call 01387 260199

-- Visit Ashwood House in Stranraer (Monday and Thursday)
+- Visit Ashwood House in Stranraer (every second Thursday)

-- Visit Kirkbank House in Dumfries (Tuesday, Wednesday and Friday)
+- Visit Kirkbank House in Dumfries (Tuesday, Wednesday and every second Thursday)